londaro/lurdesondaro/content/_index.md

       text: |-
           The large-scale structure of the Universe we observe today is the end product of the intricate evolution of dark matter and baryon fluctuations, shaped by gravity and hydrodynamic forces, within a cosmos now dominated by dark energy.
 In my research, I try to understand and model various aspects of this process of structure formation, thus aiming to shed light on its fundamental components: dark matter and dark energy.

-          To answer to this questions, I run and analyze accurate cosmological simulations.
+          To answer to these questions, I run and analyze cosmological simulations.
+My work encompasses developing novel numerical techniques to reliably simulate structure formation, as well as building fast and accurate models of LSS statistics.

     design:
       columns: '1'